FCOO/leaflet-map-sync/README.md

 ## Description
 Sync two or more maps with regard to center, zoom and pan.

-When the cursor is over one of the maps (the `main` map) a 'shadow cursor' is shown in the other maps.
+- When the cursor is over one of the maps a 'shadow cursor' is shown in the other maps.
     The shape of the 'shadow cursor' is (almost) the same as the cursor over the main map
+- When one of the maps are being dragged a 'shadow' of the dragged map are shown in the other maps, and a 'shadow' of the other maps are shown in the dragged map
+- The first map added is the *main* map.
+The other maps can have a fixed `zoomOffset` making the different between the zoom of map and the main map constant

 Based on the great [Leaflet.Sync](https://github.com/turban/Leaflet.Sync) by [Bjorn Sandvik](https://github.com/turban/)